abhishekh2001/cshell/README.md

-# Shell assignment
+# CSehll

 ## Overview
-Creatively named, the aim of "Shell assignment" shell is to implement a simplified version of the shell for the course "Operating Systems and Networks".
+Creatively named, the aim of "CShell" shell is to implement a simplified version of the shell for the course "Operating Systems and Networks".

 ## Compilation instructions
 Invoke `make` from the directory containing the source code (here, `shell-assignment`) which creates an executable `shell.out` in the same directory